spences10/scottspence.com/copy/cookie-policy.md

 ### How am I using them?

 Now, I'm keeping it simple, just how I like it.
-Currently there's two cookies on [scottspence.com](), and here's what they're for:
+Currently there's one cookie on [scottspence.com](), and here's what it's for:

 ### Theme selection cookie:

 - **Name**: theme
 - **Job**: This cookie remembers your theme choice on my site.
 So, every time you pop by, your favourite look is ready and waiting.
-- **Shelf-life**: A year.
-If you don't visit again in that time it will expire.
-- **Type**: First-party cookie.
-Only for this site used nowhere else or shared.

-### Fathom analytics

-- **Name**: block_fathom
-- **Job**: This cookie will stop requesting analytics data, so, you won't see post analytics, i.e. people that have visited/read the post.
 - **Shelf-life**: A year.
 If you don't visit again in that time it will expire.
 - **Type**: First-party cookie.
 Only for this site used nowhere else